IEEE 802.1X: Linux

+Apple devices

+As of iOS 17 and macOS 14, Apple devices support connecting to 802.1X networks using EAP-TLS with TLS 1.3 (EAP-TLS 1.3).
+Additionally, devices running iOS/iPadOS/tvOS 17 or later support wired 802.1X networks.

 Federations

-eduroam (the international roaming service), mandates the use of 802.1X authentication when providing network access to guests visiting from other eduroam enabled institutions.
+eduroam (the international roaming service), mandates the use of 802.1X authentication when providing network access to guests visiting from other eduroam-enabled institutions.

 BT (British Telecom, PLC) employs Identity Federation for authentication in services delivered to a wide variety of industries and governments.

 Proprietary extensions

 MAB (MAC Authentication Bypass)

 Not all devices support 802.1X authentication.
 Examples include network printers, Ethernet-based electronics like environmental sensors, cameras, and wireless phones.
 For those devices to be used in a protected network environment, alternative mechanisms must be provided to authenticate them.

 One option would be to disable 802.1X on that port, but that leaves that port unprotected and open for abuse.
-Another, slightly more reliable option is to use the MAB option.
+Another slightly more reliable option is to use the MAB option.
 When MAB is configured on a port, that port will first try to check if the connected device is 802.1X compliant, and if no reaction is received from the connected device, it will try to authenticate with the AAA server using the connected device's MAC address as username and password.
-The network administrator then must make provisions on the RADIUS server to authenticate those MAC-addresses, either by adding them as regular users or implementing additional logic to resolve them in a network inventory database.
+The network administrator then must make provisions on the RADIUS server to authenticate those MAC addresses, either by adding them as regular users or implementing additional logic to resolve them in a network inventory database.